-Today, we remain far from our potential with millions living on incomes too low to afford even the very basics--like adequate food and housing—even if they work.
-In 2014, nearly 46.7 million people in the U.S. lived below the official poverty line of $24,008 for a family of four.
+Today, we remain far from our potential, with millions living on incomes too low to afford even the very basics.
+In 2018, more than 38 million people in the United States lived below the official poverty line of $25,926 for a family of four.

 Opportunities to Flourish

-A strong and moral society ensures its members can meet their basic needs and give their children fair opportunities to flourish.
+A strong and moral society ensures that its people can meet their basic needs and give their children fair opportunities to flourish.
 That is impossible with today’s high levels of poverty.

 Racism and Poverty